Entries by

 AOI utilizes either a single 2D camera or dual 3D cameras to capture PCB images and compare them to a detailed schematic.
 If discrepancies are detected, the system flags them for manual inspection.

-Since AOI does not power up the PCB, it cannot detect all potential defects, making it most effective when combined with other testing methods, such as:
+Since AOI does not power up the PCB, it cannot detect all potential defects, making it most effective when combined with other testing methods, como:

 • Aoi + Teste de sonda voadora